rust-lang/rust/src/doc/guide.md

 The first thing we changed was to `use std::rand`, as the docs explained.
 We then added in a `let` expression to create a variable binding named `secret_number`, and we printed out its result.

+Also, you may wonder why we are using `%` on the result of `rand::random()`.
+This operator is called 'modulo', and it returns the remainder of a division.
+By taking the modulo of the result of `rand::random()`, we're limiting the values to be between 0 and 99.
+Then, we add one to the result, making it from 1 to 100.

 Let's try to compile this using `cargo build`:

 ```{notrust,no_run}
 $ cargo build